 Get an exam as soon as possible from your doctor after you have suffered a sprain or strain.
 You can only get an accurate assessment of your ligament damage from a doctor.
 The treatment of the injury will be determined by your doctor after that.

 Having said that, there are steps you can take that generally help ligaments heal more quickly.
 The use of ice packs can cause vasoconstriction or the constriction of blood vessels.
 Inflammation and swelling are reduced when the blood supply to the injured area is reduced.
 Additionally, ice numbs the nerves to reduce pain.
 As a result, ligaments that have been torn or strained will heal more quickly.

 Compression wraps combined with braces immobilize the joint, preventing further damage and supporting its healing.
 As you recover from strained ligaments, you may use over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs).
 Injured joints are strengthened, and their range of motion is improved through physical therapy.
 The affected area may also be less likely to sustain re-injury.
 According to the severity of your injury and the damaged ligament, your doctor may prescribe exercises or stretches for you to do.

 Treatment for sprains and strains is available at Harborside Sport & Spine.
 For more information, contact us or schedule an appointment online.
-We are conveniently located at 75 Montgomery Street, Suite 603 Jersey City, NJ 07302.
-We serve patients from Jersey City NJ, Hoboken NJ, Kearny NJ, Newark NJ, Belleville NJ, Lyndhurst NJ, East Orange NJ and Elizabeth NJ.
+We serve patients from Jersey City NJ, Hoboken NJ, Weehawken NJ, West New York NJ, Guttenberg NJ, Secaucus NJ, Harrison NJ, Kearny NJ, Newark NJ, Belleville NJ, Lyndhurst NJ, East Orange NJ and Elizabeth NJ.